Keyboard shortcuts

 Call an API

-http(method, url) makes a request and returns a response you can assert on:
+http(method, url) performs the request off-thread and resolves with a response you can assert on:

-res.json("a.b.0.c") walks a dotted JSON path; res.status / res.body / res.header(name) are there too.
-For requests with headers or a body, pass an options map — see HTTP:
+res.json("a.b.0.c") walks a dotted JSON path and returns a native JS value; res.status / res.body / res.header(name) are there too.
+For requests with headers or a body, pass an options object — an object body is JSON-encoded for you:

 });